ISGLOBAL-Rakislova-Lab/HTGAnalyzer/LEGAL.md

 ## Legal Notice

-The software contained in this repository (`HTGAnalyzer`) is a registered digital work protected under intellectual property rights.
+The software contained in this repository (HTGAnalyzer) is a digital work protected under copyright and registered on Coloriuris on 20/05/2025.

 **Title of the digital work**: HTGAnalyzer-main.zip
 **Type of work**: Software